Liam Ryan has a civil practice, split between medium to high value personal injury actions, clinical negligence and commercial litigation.

 He acts for both Claimants and Defendants and is regularly instructed to advise, draft documents and to appear in both the County and High Court.

-Liam is ranked by the Legal 500 (Tier 5) as a leading junior in Personal Injury at the London Bar.
+Liam is ranked by the Legal 500 (Tier 5) and Chambers UK Bar (Tier 3) as a leading junior in Personal Injury at the London Bar.

-Liam accepts instructions privately, on a Conditional Fee basis and through Direct Access.
+Liam accepts instructions privately and on a Conditional Fee basis

 Liam has a busy personal injury practice predominantly based on the multitrack.
 Liam has extensive experience of advising, drafting, negotiating and appearing before both the County and High Court on behalf of both Claimants and Defendants.
 Liam’s personal injury practice covers a wide spectrum of actions including employers’ liability, public liability, product liability, fatal accidents, road traffic accidents, accidents abroad, claims made against the MIB and CICA and historic abuse claims.